OutSystems/docs-odc/src/eap/forge/install.md

 ---
-summary: Learn more about installing or updating a Forge asset for use in Service Studio.
+summary: Learn more about installing or updating a Forge asset for use in ODC Studio.
 tags:
 locale: en-us
 guid: 515576a8-5acd-449b-af7c-d2c0670056dd